BlockchainCommons/Research/papers/bcr-2020-003-uri-binary-compatibility.md

 * **Checksum**: How many bits of checksum are included in the encoded output?
 * **Multi-Part**: Does this method provide for the breaking of large amounts of data (too much to fit into a single QR code) into smaller parts?

-Base64URL, Base58, Base58Check, Hexadecimal, BC32, and Bytewords are binary to text encoding methods that do not conflict with the URI reserved subset.

-We reject Hexadecimal due to its lack of efficiency, lack of checksum, and lack of self-describing structure.

-We reject Base58 and Base58Check due to their lack of widespread adoption.
-In addition, Base58Check's addition of its own metadata byte may conflict with type information in the enclosing URI.

-We reject Bech32 due to its HRP conflicting with the URI reserved subset, and it's relatively low efficiency.

-We reject QR Code alphanumeric encoding due to its incompatibility with the URI reserved subset.

-We recommend that any scheme adopted be compatible with both QR code alphanumeric encoding (making transport in QR codes efficient) and URI non-reserved characters (making transport in URIs efficient).

-It is therefore recommended that any URI scheme definition that requires the encoding of arbitrary binary data choose to encode it exclusively in Base64URL format.

-If the payload must include data in other formats, it should be enclosed in a structured binary format such as [CBOR] and then subsequently encoded in Base64URL.
-Specifying this format is beyond the scope of this paper.

-If error detection or correction is desired, it should be included as part of the Base64URL encoded packet.
-Defining the format for this error detection is beyond the scope of this paper.

 ### References

 * [RFC3986] [Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986)